 Changing the world through crafting

-The world doesn’t become better on its own—it’s made better.
-The future is built on multidisciplinary collaboration where science, art, technology, and business intersect.
-At Aalto University, this means new kinds of research and experimentation where small insights grow into larger change.
-Designs for a Cooler Planet presents dozens of new solutions, experiments, and ideas shaping the future, all developed by students and researchers.
+The world doesn’t become better on its own — it’s made better.
+The future is built on multidisciplinary collaboration where science, art, technology and business intersect.
+At Aalto University, this means new kinds of research and experimentation where small acts spark meaningful change.
+Designs for a Cooler Planet presents dozens of new solutions, experiments and ideas shaping the future, all developed by students and researchers.

-Designs for a Cooler Planet will be held for the seventh time at Aalto Campus.
-The 2024 event reached over 10,000 visitors, showcasing nearly 20 exhibitions and over 30 events.
+Designs for a Cooler Planet will be held for the seventh time at Aalto campus.
+The 2024 edition reached over 10.000 visitors, showcasing nearly 20 exhibitions and over 30 events.
 Due to popular demand, this year’s exhibition will be open longer than before.
-Come see how clay is harnessed as a carbon sink, what a memory disorder detector can do, and how you can invest for the price of a takeaway coffee.
-In addition to the main exhibition, there will be lectures, workshops, and films open to all.
+Come see how clay is harnessed as a carbon sink, what a memory disorder detector can do and how you can invest for the price of a takeaway coffee.
+In addition to the main exhibition, there will be lectures, workshops and films open to all.

 Browse the exhibition content below and get inspired by the bold ideas driving change.
 To truly appreciate the depth and detail, we warmly invite you to visit us in Marsio, Otakaari 2, between September 5 and October 28, 2025.